olivierfriard/boris_docs/observations.rst

-The **Remove media** button can be used to remove the selected media files.
+The **Remove media** button can be used to remove all the selected media files.

 All the media types reported at http://www.videolan.org/vlc/features.html can be played in BORIS.